berrysauce/passkey-demo/README.md

 - [Router – HonoJS](https://hono.dev/)
 - [Frontend – Bootstrap 5](https://getbootstrap.com/)

 [Cloudflare Worker JWT](https://github.com/tsndr/cloudflare-worker-jwt) (a very cool library!) is used for the server-side JWT implementation.
 I also recommend taking a look at [HonoJS](https://hono.dev/).
 It's a small but powerful router which works with Cloudflare Workers.
-There's still some work to do with the documentation, but that's ok as it's quite fresh.
+There's still some work to do with the documentation, but that's ok, as it's quite fresh.
 It's really great and easy to use.

 ### Development